Frank Dawson Adams: Career

 Adams remained at McGill, where he served as the Dean of the Faculty of Applied Science and then as Vice-Principal to the University.
 He served as President of the International Geological Congress held in Toronto in 1913, and was President of the Geological Society of America in 1917.
-He received many honors during his career, first becoming a Fellow of the Royal Society of Canada in 1896, a Fellow of the Royal Society (of Great Britain) in 1907, a Foreign Honorary Member of the American Academy of Arts and Sciences in 1917, and awarded the Flavelle Medal, which is given for outstanding contributions to biological science, in 1937.
+He received many honors during his career, first becoming a Fellow of the Royal Society of Canada in 1896, a Fellow of the Royal Society (of Great Britain) in 1907, an International member of the American Philosophical Society in 1916, a Foreign Honorary Member of the American Academy of Arts and Sciences in 1917, an International Member of the United States National Academy of Sciences in 1920, and awarded the Flavelle Medal, which is given for outstanding contributions to biological science, in 1937.
 The Frank Dawson Adams Building at McGill University is named in his honor.
 A plaque in his honor was erected on the Redpath Museum on the McGill campus in 1950.

 He retired from McGill in 1924, and began to travel widely, collecting books on the history of geology, as well as rocks and minerals for McGill.
 He published several papers on the geology of Ceylon and also on the history of geology, culminating in his book Birth and Development of the Geological Sciences (1938).
 It became a classic and was reprinted by Dover Publications in 1954.
 He left his rare book collection (1581 monographs) to McGill university.